extremexp-HORIZON/extremexp-experimentation-engine/docs/expengine_service.md

 ### Configuration Requirements

-The service requires the following configuration in `eexp_config.py`:
+The service requires the following configuration to be set in `eexp_config.py` as well:

 ```python
 # Required: Base workspace directory for user-scoped files